Metanorma: Aequitate Verum

 Note

-the quotation marks are needed to process the CSV correctly.
+The quotation marks are needed to process the CSV correctly.

 Visual appearance